dotnet/AspNetCore.Docs/aspnetcore/publishing/iis.md

 * Install the .NET Framework version missing from the system.

-* For a framework-dependent deployment, confirm that you have the correct runtime installed on the system.
-For example if you upgrade a project from 1.1 to 2.0, deploy to the hosting system, and receive this exception, ensure you install the 2.0 framework on the hosting system.
+* For a framework-dependent deployment (FDD), confirm that you have the correct runtime installed on the system.
+If you upgrade a project from 1.1 to 2.0, deploy to the hosting system, and receive this exception, ensure you install the 2.0 framework on the hosting system.

 ### Stopped Application Pool